mennovanveenendaal/mennovanveenendaal.github.io/_posts/2025/2025-10-28-The Mystery of iPhone Wi-Fi Sync.md

 ---
-title: "The Mystery of iPhone Wi-Fi Sync"
+title: "The Mystery of iPhone Wi-Fi sync"
 layout: post
 categories: [iOS, wifi]
 description: How does the iPhone know this Wi-Fis password?